Skip to main content

 2021

-Zhao, Lei, and et al. 2021.
-“Global multi-model projections of local urban climates.”
-Nature Climate Change 11: 152–157.
+Zhao, Lei, and et al. “Global Multi-Model Projections of Local Urban Climates.”
+Nature Climate Change 11 (2021): 152–157.
+Print.

-Desmet, Klaus, Robert Kopp, Scott Kulp, David Krisztian Nagy, Michael Oppenheimer, Esteban Rossi-Hansberg, and Benjamin H. Strauss.
-2021.
-“Evaluating the Economic Cost of Coastal Flooding.”
-American Economic Journal: Macroeconomics 13 (2): 444–486.
-Abstract
+Desmet, Klaus et al. “Evaluating the Economic Cost of Coastal Flooding.”
+American Economic Journal: Macroeconomics 13.2 (2021): 444–486.

 Sea-level rise and ensuing permanent coastal inundation will cause spatial shifts in population and economic activity over the next 200 years.
 Using a highly spatially disaggregated, dynamic model of the world economy that accounts for the dynamics of migration, trade, and innovation, this paper estimates the consequences of probabilistic projections of local sea-level changes under different emissions scenarios.
 Under an intermediate greenhouse gas concentration trajectory, permanent flooding is projected to reduce global real GDP by an average of 0.19% in present value terms, with welfare declining by 0.24% as people move to places with less attractive amenities.
 By the year 2200 a projected 1.46% of world population will be displaced.
 Losses in many coastal localities are more than an order of magnitude larger, with some low-lying urban areas particularly hard hit.
 When ignoring the dynamic economic adaptation of investment and migration to flooding, the loss in real GDP in 2200 increases from 0.11% to 4.5%.
 This shows the importance of including dynamic adaptation in future loss models.